 "It was perfect.
 I didn’t really know what to expect, but the Lodge is amazing.
 If you wanted to go have a rest, there is plenty of space, you can go have some quiet time.
-The room down the back is really good for social.
-Even here the big long table, having dinner with everyone, a bit of wine after.
-It was great.
+The room down the back is really good for socialising.
+Even here at the big long table, having dinner with everyone, a bit of wine after it —was great.
 And being with all these like-minded people, there is never a lack of conversations, always bouncing off each other.
 It was really good."

 How was Luke?

 "Especially the post processing stuff that we did, I learned so much stuff, I’m excited to go back to a lot of my old shots, especially the masking tools and that, really really excited to test them out with some old shots."

 What did you think of the tour structure?

 "I think the fluidity of it has been the best part, because if it was set in stone, and we had the boat ride on the Saturday, it would have been terrible.
 Having the option to bring that forward, and work around that, doing all the post-processing in one night, it was perfect — because we got to do what we did — otherwise, you’re out there in the rain and it would have been miserable; instead, being able to do this is amazing."

 "This is a huge and sincere thanks to you and the team for what’s been a thoroughly enjoyable and truly inspirational experience.

 From the group’s first breakfast on the pier in Hobart it was obvious this was going to be a fun few days.
 However in every subsequent stage things kept getting even better.